 lead in the case against you.

-These SVPs and STCs aren’t working alone.
-They’ll have the
+These SVPs and STCs aren’t working alone; they’ll have the

-Judge Advocates, all prepared to do what it takes to ensure a conviction.
+All these individuals are prepared to do what it takes to ensure a conviction.

 And if you thought your military-issued defense attorney has access to